0hAodha/ohaodha.ie/content/posts/Cool qutebrowser Customisations/index.md

 comedy, and often want to watch videos on $3\times$ or $4\times$ speed.

-The following lines of code, when added to the qutebrowser `config.py` configuration file, make the up & down arrow keys into video speed controllers which increase the speed of videos on the page by quarter-increments at time, and allows speeds in excess of the typical limit $2\times$ to be achieved:
+The following lines of code, when added to the qutebrowser `config.py` configuration file, make the up & down arrow keys into video speed controllers which increase the speed of videos on the page by quarter-increments at a time, and allows speeds in excess of the typical limit $2\times$ to be achieved:

 ```python